WUVF-LD: Newscasts

-During the mid-2000s after joining Univision, WUVF began airing half-hour Spanish-language local newscasts at 6 and 11 p.m.
-The broadcasts were produced out Equity Media's headquarters in Little Rock, Arkansas, with news reports filed by reporters based in Southwest Florida.
+During the mid-2000s, after joining Univision, WUVF began airing half-hour Spanish-language local newscasts at 6 and 11 p.m.
+The broadcasts were produced out of Equity Media's headquarters in Little Rock, Arkansas, with news reports filed by reporters based in Southwest Florida.
 The newscasts were canceled in June 2008, after Equity instituted a companywide suspension of news programs as a cost-cutting measure.
 Local news returned to the station in 2013 as part of the D'Latinos program, produced and aired locally by Media Vista.